zdelv/iot-dash/README.md

 ```

 You should get back all readings between those two timestamps.
 We also further
-queried on just readings from sensors with a `sensor_id` of 10.
+queried on just readings between those times from sensors with a `sensor_id` of
+10.

+The `db-api` also has `POST` support for adding sensors and readings.
+The
+`ingest` tool uses these, and new tools can be built off of them.
+Full endpoint
+documentation for `db-api` can be found in it's README file.

 ## Architecture